-If the PWN is issued for any reason other than an initial referral for evaluation, it includes a statement of how a copy of procedural safeguards notice (PSN) can be obtained.
-Student File Review Method: There must be a statement related to contact information (name and number of whom to contact) within the district/at the school site so the PSN can be obtained.
-If the notice was for initial referral for evaluation, mark this item U .
-The PWN includes sources to obtain assistance in understanding the notice.
-Student File Review Method: There must be contacts available, including the address and telephone numbers for several parent resources, which may include Arizona Department of Education/Exceptional Student Services, Arizona Center for Disability Law, or Raising Special Kids.
+300.503(b)(4) If the PWN is issued for any reason other than an initial referral for evaluation, it includes a statement of how a copy of the PSN can be obtained.
+SF, SASF, SCSF Student File Review Method: There must be a statement related to contact information (name and number of whom to contact) within the district/at the school site so the PSN can be obtained.
+If the notice was for initial referral for evaluation, mark this item U. 300.503(b)(5) The PWN includes sources to obtain assistance in understanding the notice.
+SF, SASF, SCSF Student File Review Method: There must be contacts available, including the address and telephone numbers for several parent resources, which may include Arizona Department of Education/Exceptional Student Services, Arizona Center for Disability Law, or Raising Special Kids.
 One of the sources could be the PEA, including the PEA's phone number and a contact name.

-300.530(h) DCCURRED WITIHN THE LAST 12 MONTHS For a student who has been suspended for more than 10 days in the school year, the parent was notified on the day the decision was made.
-SF, SASF Student File Review Method: Review the student's file to determine if there is documentation that the parents were contacted in person or by telephone.
+300.530(h) For a student who has been suspended for more than 10 days in the school year, the 300.330(1) parent was notified on the day the decision was made.
+SF, SASF Student File Review Method: Review the student's file to determine whether there is documentation that the parents were contacted in person or by telephone.
 This contact must be made on the same day as the decision to take the action.
-If such a record is found, mark this item I. If no record is found, mark this item O .
-300.530(c) 300.530(e) If a change in placement has occurred because of behavioral issues, the IEP team conducted a manifestation determination meeting within 10 school days to determine the relationship between the student's disability and behavior.
-SF, SASF Student File Review Method: If the team (PEA, parent, and relevant members of the IEP team as determined by the parent and the PEA) conducted a review and made a manifestation determination, mark this item I .
-If there is no documentation that a meeting occurred or if no determination was made, mark this item O .
-300.530(f)(1)(i) SF, SASF 60-Day Correction If the behavior was determined to be a manifestation of the disability for a student who has been suspended for more than 10 days in the school year, a functional behavioral assessment (FBA) was conducted and a behavior intervention plan (BIP) was implemented or , if already in place, the behavior intervention plan was reviewed and modified, as necessary.
-Student File Review Method: If the behavior was determined to be a manifestation of the disability and an FBA was conducted or the BIP reviewed, mark this item I. If the behavior was not a manifestation of the disability, mark this item U .
+Documentation of parent notification exists. = I No documentation of parent notification exists. = O 300.530(c) 300.530(e) If a change in placement has occurred because of behavioral issues, the IEP team conducted a manifestation determination meeting within 10 school days to determine the relationship between the student's disability and behavior.
+SF, SASF Student File Review Method: If a change in placement has occurred, review the file to determine whether a manifestation determination meeting was held within 10 school days.
+The team (PEA, parent, and relevant members of the IEP team as determined by the parent and the PEA) conducted a review and made a manifestation determination. = I There is no documentation that a meeting occurred and/or no determination was made. = O 300.530(f)(1)(i) If the behavior was determined to be a manifestation of the disability for a student who has been suspended for more than 10 days in the school year, a functional behavioral SF, SASF assessment (FBA) was conducted and a behavior intervention plan (BIP) was 60-Day implemented or , if already in place, the BIP was reviewed and modified, as necessary.
+Correction Student File Review Method: If the team determined that the behavior is a manifestation of the student's disability, review the file to determine whether an FBA was conducted and whether a BIP was put in place or reviewed and revised as needed, if one was already in place.
+The behavior was determined to be a manifestation of the disability an FBA was conducted and a BIP was put in place or reviewed. = I If the behavior was not a manifestation of the disability, mark this item U.